andrewmilligan/slant/slant/dataviz/stories/climate_change.markdown

 {@graph
   img_path = "dataviz/images/temp_timeseries.svg"
-  footnote = "In grey are the global averages at each measurement; in red is
+  footnote = "In gray are the global averages at each measurement; in red is
     the rolling 5-year average.
 Get the data and code used [here](https://github.com/slantedlabs/nasa_climate_change_data).
 See more
     from NASA